This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

 The message domain that includes all messages that conform to the W3C XML standard.
 The XMLNS domain is an extension of the XML domain and contains messages that conform to the same standard and that can exploit the namespaces feature of the XML specification.
 Messages in this domain are processed by the XML parser.
-See also BLOB domain, DataObject domain, IDoc domain, JMS domain, MIME domain, MRM domain, SOAP domain, XMLNS domain, XMLNSC domain.
+See also JMS domain, MRM domain.

 XML encoder object

 A compiled map that translates data from either the input or output side of a source map into XML.
-EDI, positional, and variable-length delimited data formats can be compiled into XML encoder objcts.
+EDI, positional, and variable-length delimited data formats can be compiled into XML encoder objects.